The process unfolds

 http://kolenespicher.blogspot.com/2015/10/portrait-of-young-girl-auction-item-for.html

-and think that the painting is really very sweet!
+This is almost finished.
+I really love this frame and think that the painting is really very sweet! |

 I will look at it for a few more days, probably till Monday or Tuesday and then send it to be framed if I don't see any adjustments to be made.